mathiasertl/django-ca/docs/source/quickstart_from_source.rst

 .. code-block:: console

-   user@host:~# ln -s /opt/django-ca/src/django-ca/conf/source/00-settings.yaml /etc/django-ca/
+   root@host:~# ln -s /opt/django-ca/src/django-ca/conf/source/00-settings.yaml /etc/django-ca/

 And then simply create a minimal :file:`/etc/django-ca/10-localsettings.yaml` - but you can override any other setting here as well: